They laughed when I said I wanted to write comedy. They’re not laughing now.

 When I was a publishing manager, I helped people avoid making a drama out of a crisis.
 Nowadays, I’m working to help actors make a crisis out of a drama.

 Words of War – As four Cheltenham soldiers struggle to survive World War One, they are troubled by rifts and rivalries between them.
 At the centre of their differences, Kath, a doctor’s daughter, nurse, and suffragette.
 [Drama produced at Cheltenham Playhouse, October 2014.]
 News and reviews on Words of War.

 In Tune With Dementia – An old woman with dementia is prompted to recall her life by songs from her son, revealing skeletons from the family closet.
 Laughter and tears.
 [Solo show with songs.
-Produced initially as Let The Lady Sing in Chicago 2011 and Cheltenham 2012; then as ITWD at Stroud, Falmouth, Cirencester, Edinburgh, and Cheltenham, 2013: Cheltenham 2014.]
+Produced initially as Let The Lady Sing in Chicago Fringe and Gloucester 2011 and Cheltenham 2012; then as ITWD at Stroud, Falmouth, Cirencester, Edinburgh Fringe, and Cheltenham, 2013: Cheltenham 2014.]
 News and reviews of In Tune With Dementia.

 Accidental Olympian – True story of mishaps that destroyed my Olympic dream; resurrected it at the ill-fated Munich Olympics of 1972; and bizarrely (and wrongly) made me a terrorist suspect three times.
 [Solo show.
-Produced in Cheltenham and Edinburgh 2012.]
+Produced in Cheltenham and Edinburgh 2012 and 2013.]
 News and reviews on Accidental Olympian.